Squagward/slate-1/source/includes/_objects.md

 `Displays` consist of lines of text.
 These lines can be added and set, and they can use color codes.
 The first call to `.addLine(message)` adds a line to the display with the text passed in.
 The second call to `.addLines(messages...)` adds as many lines as you pass into it, in our case just 2.
-The final call to `.addLines(number)` adds as many lines as you pass in, this is used for setting lines later that you don't want to say anything yet.
+If you don't pass in Strings or `DisplayLines`, then it will just add one line per parameter you passed (e.g `.addLines(2)` will only add 1 empty line despite the number, but `.addLines(0, 0)` will add 2 empty lines due to there being 2 parameters).

 ## Setting content